zuccha/bright-future-simulator/image-generator/README.txt

 `geo`, `actions`, `event`, `indicator`, and `prestige` are optional, if not provided the tool will not add the corresponding image(s).

+The CSV should NOT contain a header row, only rows for cards.

 --------------------------------------------------------------------------------
 ## Order of execution